life-itself/tao/library/README.md

 https://www.zotero.org/groups/1488090/life-itself/library

+To access the texts:

+* Install the Zotero client for your system from https://www.zotero.org/download/
+* Register an account on Zotero
-To access the texts you need to be a member of the Life Itself group.
-To request this please get in touch with the Ops team.
+* Get added to the the Life Itself group.
+To do this please get in touch with the Ops team.

 [Zotero]: https://www.zotero.org